 Moreover, the triggers were redesigned to be even more ergonomic and tactile, and ergonomics seem to have generally been the key factor when designing the new controller.
 It has been redesigned to be less bulky and, as Ryan Whitaker said in an interview, accommodate the hands of the average 8-year-old, which should make the controller more comfortable for a wider audience.

-Many fans liked the weight and the bulk of the Xbox One controller as they felt that it made it more comfortable to hold and use for longer periods of time.
+Many fans liked the weight and the bulk of the Xbox One controller as they felt that it made it more comfortable to hold and use for longer periods.
 Still, some found it to be too large, so we hope that Microsoft manages to strike a proper balance with the new Series X controller and appease both camps.

-There’s also a minor but important change that can be seen on the front of the controller – you’ll notice that Microsoft finally added a Share button, something that will allow the player to easily capture screenshots or videos without dealing with on-screen menus.
+There’s also a minor but important change that can be seen on the front of the controller – you’ll notice that Microsoft finally added a Share button, something that will allow the player to capture screenshots or videos without dealing with on-screen menus easily.

-Finally, the new controller has a USB-C port on the back which will be used for wired connectivity and for charging, provided that the user gets a rechargeable battery, as the new controller will ship with disposable AA batteries, much like its predecessor.
+Finally, the new controller has a USB-C port on the back, which will be used for wired connectivity and charging, provided that the user gets a rechargeable battery, as the new controller will ship with disposable AA batteries, much like its predecessor.

 All in all, the Xbox Series X controller is a tweaked and refined version of the Xbox One controller that the fans know and love.
 Some were quick to point out that it doesn’t make any major new changes to distinguish itself from the previous-generation controller, but it seems that Microsoft went with an “if it’s not broken, don’t fix it” philosophy this time around.